 The League of Legends Championship received 105.5 million hours of viewership on Youtube and Twitch.
 The viewership numbers are huge in the esports industry.
 It is becoming the major reason for the booming of this industry.

-According to the data by the research from Newzoo, China’s total revenues from the esports industry is $385.1 million in 2020.
+According to the data from the research from Newzoo, China’s total revenues from the esports industry is $385.1 million in 2021.
 The second-largest market leader in terms of revenue in North America with total revenues of $252.8 million.
 The third market leader in revenues in Western Europe with a revenue of $201.2 million in the year 2020.